DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 Let's start extending our grid!

 ## Rendering Custom Markup
 For rendering custom markup in existing grid UI elements, in our case it is the toolbar, we need to create a custom plugin.
-For creating a plugin, we need to wrap all content in the [Plugin](../../../core/docs/reference/plugin.md) component.
+To create a plugin, we need to wrap all content in the [Plugin](../../../core/docs/reference/plugin.md) component.
 Since our plugin will reside in the grid's toolbar, we will name it `ToolbarFilter`.
 Let's create a new folder `plugins` in our project and put a new `toolbar-filter.js` file into the folder with the following code:

 *toolbar-filter.js:*